-Trish Verrier is tackling her COPD diagnosis with optimism and her signature hugs.
-To see this vibrant 65 year old with hair as red as her scooter and a smile that lights up the room, one doesn’t detect any signs of the sadness or pain she’s endured.
-Nor does one hear many complaints – which says a lot considering her serious, and sometimes scary, lung condition: COPD.
+I am tackling my COPD diagnosis with optimism and signature hugs.
+I see myself as a vibrant 65-year-old with hair as red as my scooter and a smile that lights up a room.
+Rarely does anyone detect signs of the sadness or pain I’ve endured.
+Nor does anyone hear my complaints – which says a lot considering my serious, and sometimes scary, lung condition.

-Sadly no sooner had Trish’s new life started, when bad health began to hold her back.
-As it happened, Trish spent much of her adult life in and out of hospital beds, struggling to manage her pain, and by her forties, to cope with COPD (chronic obstructive pulmonary disease) and related breathing difficulties.
+Sadly no sooner had I started my new life, bad health began to hold me back.
+As it happened, I spent much of my adult life in and out of hospital beds, struggling to manage my pain.
+By my forties, I began to learn to cope with COPD (chronic obstructive pulmonary disease) and related breathing difficulties.

 My life was no cakewalk, that’s for sure.
 I didn’t always feel as content as I feel now.
 In fact I could get pretty low.
 But one day a few years ago now, I decided to look at my life differently.
 I remember when it happened.
 It was November and bitterly cold.
 I was at my local clinic and this homeless man wandered in.
 He didn’t have a coat and he was clearly freezing.
 I don’t why, but something triggered.
 I began to see all my struggles as victories.
 I realized I had a lot to give and no time to lose.
 As a result my world has become a much happier place.

 How have you dedicated your life to support of your community?